dlwh/puck/README.md

 Puck is based on the research in two papers:

-* David Hall, Taylor Berg-Kirkpatrick, and Dan Klein.
+* David Hall, Taylor Berg-Kirkpatrick, John Canny, and Dan Klein.
 2014.
 Better, Faster, Sparser GPU Parsing.
 To Appear in Proceedings of the Association for Computational Linguistics.
 * John Canny, David Hall, and Dan Klein.
 2013.
 A multi-Teraﬂop Constiuency Parser using GPUs.
 In Proceedings of Empirical Methods in Natural Language Processing.